zarino/zarino.co.uk/_posts/2014-08-18-virgin-train-toilets.md

 It feels a bit like a scene from Terry Gilliam’s Brazil.
 But it’s true.
 You walk in and you’re faced with this:

-{% img "The door lock controls on a Virgin Pendolino train" "/media/virgin-toilet-lock.jpg" %}
+{% img alt="The door lock controls on a Virgin Pendolino train" src="/media/virgin-toilet-lock.jpg" %}

 If you’re foolish enough to miss the middle button (perhaps mistaking it for a light, or assuming this space-age toilet must lock itself, given the lack of a manual lock on the door) then after a few seconds the toilet detects your mistake and shouts: